 Researchers have found a handful of genes that may be linked to schizophrenia.
 Some of these genes relate to a neurotransmitter called glutamate, which plays a major role in brain development.
 It’s been suggested that the glutamate system may not function properly in people with schizophrenia.
 Other candidate genes relate to another neurotransmitter called dopamine.
 It’s been shown that the dopamine system does not function properly in the brains of people with schizophrenia.

-At Neuroscience Research Australia, Professor Cyndi Shannon Weickert, the Macquarie Group Chair of Schizophrenia Research, has discovered that people with schizophrenia are more likely to inherit a gene that codes for a faulty oestrogen receptor in the brain.
+At NeuRA, Professor Cyndi Shannon Weickert, the Macquarie Group Chair of Schizophrenia Research, has discovered that people with schizophrenia are more likely to inherit a gene that codes for a faulty oestrogen receptor in the brain.
 Together with the Schofield Group, they are also investigating another gene that plays an important role in the development of neural connections in the brain during early development.

 Diagnosis: At present, there is no biological test for schizophrenia.
 A diagnosis is made by a psychiatrist based on outward signs and symptoms of the disorder described above.